The Importance of Access Control Systems in Healthcare Organizations

 What is Access Control?

 Access control describes the process of regulating who can access or use resources within a computing environment.
-It’s a security principle used by organizations to minimize risks by limiting access to a resource or place.
+It’s a fundamental cybersecurity principle used by organizations to minimize risks by limiting access to sensitive data, systems, or physical locations.

 Access control policies ensure that users are who they claim to be and have the proper access to data.